 Along with features like the A14 chipset, 5G, faster cameras and the svelte new design we saw on the iPhone 12, the Pro adds more camera skills, a classier design, double the base storage and more RAM.

-So, is it worth spending that bit extra cash?
+So, is it worth spending that bit extra cash and is this the best phone around?

 Design – The iPhone 12 Pro is a modern take on the iPhone 5